kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-09-03-06-43-build-your-own-ai-software-engineer-like-devin-and-lagnblov-article-title.md

 ![AI Software Engineer Project Cover Image](/assets/img/agentic_ai_software_engineer_project_cover.png)

-The landscape of software development is undergoing a revolutionary shift with the advent of AI software engineers like Devin AI and Lagnblov.
+The landscape of software development is undergoing a revolutionary shift with the advent of AI software engineers like Devin AI and Loveable.
 These innovative systems promise to transform natural language prompts into fully functional software applications, streamlining the development process like never before.
 This article details a hands-on approach to building your own end-to-end agentic AI project, nicknamed "Coder Buddy," capable of generating web applications such as calculators or to-do lists from simple text commands.

 ### The Vision Behind Coder Buddy